Ro0kieY/iGank/README.md

 # iGank
-A simple client for Gank.io just for learning Android development.
-Based on RxJava2 + Retrofit2
+A simple client for Gank.io in order to learn Android APP development.
+Based on RxJava2 + Retrofit2 + Glide.